'We Would All Do The Same:' Family, Friends And Fellow Soldiers Searching For Missing Veteran

 PITTSBURGH (KDKA) — Family, friends, and fellow soldiers are searching for a local veteran that went missing while hiking the Appalachian Trail.

-Eric Pry, a 38-year-old Iraqi War veteran from Ford City has been missing since May and according to his brother, he was staying with a friend in Harper’s Ferry, West Virginia.
+Eric Pry, a 38-year-old Iraqi War veteran from the Slippery Rock area has been missing since May and according to his brother, he was staying with a friend in Harper’s Ferry, West Virginia.

 “He left on May 24 and just has not come back yet,” said Chris Pry, Eric’s brother, and a fellow soldier.
 “No phone call, no nothing, just disappeared.”